laxmikant-ainapure/upcxx/README.md

 * `UPCXX_THREADMODE=[seq|par]`: The value `seq` limits the application to only calling "communicating" upcxx routines from the thread that invoked `upcxx::init`, and only while that thread is holding the master persona.
-The benefit is that `seq` can be synchronization free in much of its internals.
-A thread-mode value of `par` allows any thread in the process to issue communication as allowed by the specification, allowing for greater injection concurrency from a multi-threaded application but at the expensive of greater internal synchronization (higher overheads per operation).
+The benefit is that `seq` can be synchronization-free in much of its internals.
+  A thread-mode value of `par` selects the thread-safe library that allows any thread in each process to issue communication as allowed by the specification, enabling greater injection concurrency in a multi-threaded application, at the expensive of greater internal synchronization (higher overhead per operation).
   The default value is always `seq`.

 * `UPCXX_CODEMODE=[O3|debug]`: `O3` is for highly compiler-optimized
   code. `debug` produces unoptimized code, includes extra error checking